BreuerLabs/DaredEVAL/README.md

 ```
 python train_classifier.py defense=tldmi dataset=CelebA model=pretrained model.architecture="ResNet18" training.wandb.track=True
 ```
+All the available configurable parameters for training and defending classifiers can be found in the `.yaml` files located in `configuration/classifier/`.

 ### Attacking Classifiers
 Attacking classifiers can be done configured similarly:
 ```
 python run_model_inversion.py dataset=FaceScrub attack=plug_and_play target_wandb_id="TARGET_RUN_ID" attack.evaluation_model.wandb_id="EVAL_RUN_ID" training.wandb.track=True
 ```
+All the available configurable parameters for attacking trained classifiers can be found in the `.yaml` files located in `configuration/model_inversion/`.